alwaysdata/documentation/advanced/migrations/2020-software-architecture.en.md

 ### Databases

 In parallel to the Buster migration, we provide database migrations.
 You can [test]({{<ref "advanced/migrations/perform-migration">}}) them via the **Test** button.
 All your databases and database users are copied to a temporary server, running the new versions.

+Users on shared servers can perform these tests in parallel to the Buster migration.
+The Buster migration will close the other migrations.

+For users of VPS and dedicated servers, the database migration test is associated to the Buster migration.
+The **Test** button will only **copy** the databases to the test server.
+Regarding HTTP deployment refer to the [Migration preparation]({{< ref "advanced/migrations/2020-software-architecture#migration-preparation" >}}) section.

 ## Migration process